marklishman/colors-microservices/cyan/README.md

 }
 ~~~

-Then we can get a collection of HAL resources and extract the content as a list.
+Then we can get a collection of HAL resources and extract the content as a list

 ~~~java
 public List<Country> getCountriesAsHal() {